 Please review the description of your State's traffic enforcement program, projected goals and monitoring.
-Are there changes that need to be made for the upcoming fiscal year?
-Before selecting "yes," make sure there are changes to be made as once selected, this answer cannot be changed.
+You must answer the questions about your traffic enforcement activities in the Projected Goals area.
+You must select "yes" to make changes.

 - Yes, the information in this section must be updated for this upcoming fiscal year.
 I understand that I must click "Save" to save any changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.